 Alimony, also known as spousal support or maintenance, is typically paid by the higher-earning spouse for a period of time after a divorce.
 Under former Internal Revenue Service rules, money paid to a former spouse could be subtracted from the payer’s taxable income, lowering his or her tax burden.
 Taxes had to be paid on any alimony received, but recipients typically had much lower incomes, and thus paid lower tax rates than those providing the alimony.

 “It did make a very big economic difference,” divorce attorney Alyssa Rower, founding partner of the New York matrimonial firm Rower LLC, said, referring to the alimony deduction.
 “It allowed people to pay more.”

 A Price for Delay

 As more and more married people each pursue their own careers, alimony has become a less important part of some divorce settlements.
-Many states have limited the amount of time that people can receive alimony, on the theory that it should help divorcing spouses get on their feet but not provide unlimited support.
-New Jersey ended lifetime alimony in 2014.
+Many states have limited the amount of time that people can receive alimony, on the theory that it should help divorced spouses get on their feet but not provide unlimited support.
+New Jersey ended its lifetime alimony in 2014.